 During the Triassic Period, around 225 million years ago, the present day continents were melded together as one supercontinent called Pangea.
 By the end of the era, around 200 million years ago, widespread volcanic activity began to break the continents apart.
 The first dinosaurs and mammals had evolved and there had been a boom in cycads (palm like trees), giant tree ferns and conifers . . . enter the Araucarioxylon of Arizona, a type of conifer or pine.
 It differs from modern day conifers with its sporadic branch growth pattern around the trunk rather than growing in whorls.
-It grew up to 200 feet tall with up to a 9 foot diameter.
-Compare that to the tallest current living conifers that grow up to 188 feet tall or 57 meters.
-To help put that into perspective, maple trees reach up to about 50 feet and oak trees top out at about 80 feet tall.
+It grew up to 200 feet (60 meters) high with a 9 foot diameter.
+Compare that to the tallest current living conifers that grow up to 188 feet (57 meters).
+To help put that into perspective, maple trees reach up to about 50 feet (15 m) and oak trees top out at about 80 feet (24m) tall.

 From Tree To Stone